 Jigsaw, an innovative software to streamline aerial refueling scheduling in the 609th Combined Operations Center (CAOC), has cut planning time while optimizing fuel use.
 Created by Defense Innovation Unit (DIU) using an agile development methodology, the tool has already increased tanker scheduling efficiency by 3.6 percent, reduced fuel use by 180k gallons weekly, and reduced global manning requirements by 9 crews since its rollout in June 2017.

-Our office understands the value of the tool and are contributing to its improvement and sustainment.
-In August 2018, we initiated a 32 week effort in collaboration with the AOC Pathfinder team to develop an auto-planning feature called Pythagoras that matches requests with tankers to optimize tanker utilization (subject to constraints and planner judgment).
-Pythagoras is expected to increase scheduling efficiency by over 10 percent.
+Our office understands the value of the tool and is contributing to its improvement and sustainment.
+We have supported AOC Pathfinder in the continued development of Jigsaw and advocated for an auto-planning feature (known as Pythagoras) that matches refueling requests with tankers to optimize tanker utilization (subject to constraints and planner judgment).
+Pythagoras is expected to increase scheduling efficiency by 10 percent.

 In 2018, our office funded the development of two graduate courses at the Air Force Institute of Technology (AFIT), Department of Systems Engineering and Management.
 The two courses, Aviation Energy Systems Engineering and Contingency Base Energy Systems Engineering, will be offered for the first time in the spring of 2019.
 The collaborative effort to develop these courses has ensured that operational energy is at the center of lectures and research efforts, and is a significant step toward the office’s goal of educating the Force and building an operational energy-aware culture.

 Due to an optimization initiative led by our office, policy has been put into place that directs planners to plan airspeeds for 5th generation fighter Coronet missions at closer to maximum range airspeed.
 The faster speed decreases overall fuel consumption by about 6 percent, and reduces flight hours by about 10 percent.
 After a successful demonstration with F-22s at the end 2017, our office continued working with ACC and AMC in 2018 to formalize the procedures and expanded them to include the F-35.